Araconsup/OOP-Sharper/README.md

 OOP Sharper Desk version
 # Functions
 Its a app for Finding The Area of the Shape you select
-# Includs
+# Includes
-Includs Calclator With so many function
+Includes Calclator With so many function

-Includs GUI and Grapical Output
+Includes GUI and Grapical Output